-Many employees are working from home as a result of the coronavirus pandemic.
+Many employees are still working from home as a result of the coronavirus pandemic.
 The following FAQs look at the main issues for employers in relation to homeworking in these circumstances.

 - Homeworking policy